drfoxvet/drfoxvet-net/site/content/post/tips-to-get-your-cat-with-less-stress-to-the-veterinarian.md

 More and more veterinarians make house-calls, often with an assistant as needed on many occasions, and this may be your alternative choice for your cat which you may wish to explore.

+Cats need periodic veterinary tests for parasites and for cvaccinations especially when new cats are brought into the home and most especially when cats are allowed to roam outdoors.
+Otherwise they may infect other cats and humans in the home and spread rabies and other diseases into the community.
+It is also prudent to have your cat microchipped for identification if lost and rescued.